• Skip to primary navigation

 keto angel food cake in bundt pan

-Baked in a bundt pan, the sugar free angel food cake did not rise as high.
+Baked in a bundt pan, the angel food cake did not rise as high.
 Also, it was very difficult to get out of the pan.
-It mostly stuck to the bottom and I had to piece it together.
+It mostly stuck to the bottom and sides of the pan and I had to piece it together.
 Is it possible?
-Yes, but results are not as good.
+Yes, but for best results I don't recommend using a bundt pan.

 angel food cake baked in a bundt pan